juji-io/datalevin/planner.md

 To address these problems, we are developing a new query engine based on the latest research findings and some of our own ideas.
-We will leverage some unique properties of Datomic-like stores to develop a new index, and a new query engine to utilize this new index.
+We will leverage some unique properties of Datomic-like stores to develop new indices.

 ## Difference from RDF Stores